-If you’re here on this page, that should mean that you’ve already set up your blog and are up and running!
-Congratulations!
-(If you’re not up and running yet, please check out my “How to Start a Blog” post, first!).
-And now, here are some additional tips and things to think about.
-Just a note that some of the links below are affiliate links.
-Thanks, as always, for your support!
+If you’re here on this page, you should have already started your blog!
+Congratulations! 🙂 (If you’re not up and running yet, please check out my “How to Start a Blog” post, first!).
+And now, here are of my best tips for new bloggers.

-So you have a blog, you’re got your theme all pretty and how you like it, and you’re publishing posts.
+So you have a blog, you’ve got your theme all pretty, and you’re publishing posts.
 Everything is great, but… where are the readers?
-Here are some tips to stay motivated and increase traffic, too.

 - HAVE FUN!
 If you aren’t enjoying blogging and it becomes a chore, stop.
 Blogging should be fun, and it will show through in your posts.